Selection procedure of the 2026 UCLG Peace Prize

 Selection of finalists

-Local governments can submit their application using a standardised application form, and add annexes in the form of photos and/or videos.
-Applications are first reviewed by the technical Evaluation Committee.
-This committee ensures background checks on strong applications, collects more information where needed, and rates all applications on the following criteria:
+Eligible local governments can submit their application using a standardised application form and may choose to add annexes in the form of photos and/or videos.
+Applications are first reviewed by the Technical Evaluation Committee.
+This committee arranges for background checks on strong applicants, collects more information where needed, and evaluates all applications on the following criteria:

-- The impact and effectiveness of the initiative in favour of peace – how did it promote peace in the community – 25 points.
+- The impact and effectiveness of the initiative in favour of peace (how does it promote peace in the community) – 20 points.

 - The broad replicability or learning potential of the initiative for other local governments in similar situations – 15 points.